at1as/Terminal-Chess/README.md

 Terminal-Chess
 ==============

-A chess game written for terminal in Ruby (output below is colorized when run in the terminal)
+A two-player chess game for the Terminal, written in Ruby (output below is colorized when run in the terminal)
 <pre>
 					>> Welcome to Terminal Chess v0.1.0